guardian/service/README.md

 * Memory usage (%)
 * Disk utilisation (%)

+Metrics MUST be stored in a central location.
+Typically, this SHOULD mean Cloudwatch.

 ### Timeouts, limits, and dependencies

 Requests to a service SHOULD have explicit timeouts configured.